-■ Problem Solving & Critical Thinking Skills This course is a collaborative interdisciplinary art class, which concentrates on the development of concepts through research and practice.
+This course is a collaborative interdisciplinary art class, which concentrates on the development of concepts through research and practice.
 As a semester long project, students will be asked to write and invent a creation myth, do research around their project and implement their story through artworks.
-1 c.u.